Storage water heater: Corrosion and its prevention

 The storage tanks of water heaters are usually made out of steel with a lining of glass inside them.
 Water will corrode exposed steel, so the glass lining prevents or delays corrosion.

-The tanks also have aluminum or magnesium anode rods.
+The tanks also have aluminum or magnesium anode rods, or impressed current titanium anodes used in cathodic protection systems.
 The anode rod will slow down corrosion of the steel tank by corroding in its place.
 When the anode rod is completely corroded, the steel tank will corrode much faster.

 Given the constant contact of water, corrosion eventually happens anyway.
 If corrosion of the tank creates holes in it, there are some temporary fixes to try to patch it, but the long-term solution is to replace the tank altogether.

 Water with a lower pH value will corrode the anode rods and steel tank faster.
 For proper maintenance of the tank, know the pH level of the water stored, watch for corrosion of the anode rod, and replace the anode when it becomes too corroded.